palmerr23/PICO_OTA/readme.md

 # PI PICO W OTA and File System Management

-The Arduino V2 IDE does not yet include a file upload plugin.
+The Arduino V2 IDE does not yet include a file upload plugin for the RP2040.

 ## This program provides a web-based LittleFS interface for
 * OTA (BIN files)